zuplo/docs/docs/articles/custom-ci-cd.md

             - if [[ -n "$BITBUCKET_PR_ID" ]]; then npx zuplo delete --url $(cat
               ./DEPLOYMENT_STDOUT |  sed -E 's/Deployed to (.*)/\1/') --apiKey
               "$ZUPLO_API_KEY" --wait; exit; fi
-      # This is not necessary but it showcases how you can list your zups
+      # This isn't necessary but it showcases how you can list your Zuplo environments
       - step:
           name: Zuplo List
           script: